Boating Issues

 First: FOCA encourages all boaters to learn the basics of boating safety and how to operate a boat before you get out on the water.

 Next: Clean & Drain & Dry your watercraft before moving between waterbodies.
 Don’t spread invasive species!
+Learn how by downloading a copy of the Province’s Guidance for Watercraft Users (PDF, 12 pages) with best management practices to prevent the spread of aquatic invasive species.

 Also: Join our campaign to Be #WakeAware by reducing near-shore wake to protect loon nests, swimmers and kayakers, and to reduce shoreline erosion.
 Watch the video at the side, and please share this message!